GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 Chrome on iOS and iPadOS does not support Chrome origin trials.

-### Does `SameSite` become irrelevant after the third-party cookie deprecation?
+### Will `SameSite` become irrelevant after third-party cookies are deprecated?

- - `SameSite=Lax` is the current default, so while it does not strictly *need* to be included it's good practice to specify it for cross-browser consistency.
+ - `SameSite=Lax` is the current default.
+While it does not strictly *need* to be included, it's good practice to specify it for cross-browser consistency.
  - `SameSite=Strict` continues to be a more restrictive option, for cookies that must only be sent when the user is already on the site.
 This is and remains a good security practice for cookies that are part of managing particularly sensitive access.
  - `SameSite=None` should continue to be sent for cross-browser consistency.
 However, Chrome's proposed change to phase out third-party cookies would result in those cookies no longer being sent as is in cross-site contexts.

- - The exception to this is cookies that are modified by either the [CHIPS](https://developer.chrome.com/docs/privacy-sandbox/chips/) or [First-Party Sets](https://developer.chrome.com/docs/privacy-sandbox/first-party-sets/) proposals, which allows for a subset of cross-site use cases. *Note:* these proposals are under active discussion, so final formats and functionality may change.
+The exception is cookies that are modified by either the [CHIPS](https://developer.chrome.com/docs/privacy-sandbox/chips/) or [First-Party Sets](https://developer.chrome.com/docs/privacy-sandbox/first-party-sets/) proposal.
+These allow for a subset of cross-site use cases.
+As these proposals are under active discussion, the final formats and functionality may change.

 ## Trust Tokens